wallarm/product-documentation/docs/admin-en/configure-ip-blocking-en.md

 # Blocking by IP Address

-Typically, blocking malicious requests on a request-by-request basis is preferable than blocking by IP addresses.
+Typically, blocking malicious requests on a request‑by‑request basis is preferable than blocking by IP addresses.
 However, in some cases, using IP blacklists is necessary.

 IP blacklists should be used in the following cases: